qsdj/rptk/README.md

 RPTK Execution (http://www.haloforensics.com/?p=189)

 Please note, RPTK is currently in beta and needs to be thoroughly vetted by the DFIR community.
 Likewise, there are additional persistence registry keys that have not been incorporated into RPTK due to a lack of testing data.
-I request that the community submit sample hive files for persistence keys that are currently missing.
-I will happily incorporate the additional registry keys shoudl the community provide me the necessary testing data.
+If anyone using the rptk would like to contribute test data, feel free to contact me @kpoppenwimer.

 RPTK is currently lacking support for the following known persistence keys:

 SOFTWARE\Microsoft\Internet Explorer\Desktop\Components
 SOFTWARE\Microsoft\Internet Explorer\Explorer Bars